kgarayev/operational/README.md

 - How should I communicate?
 Please over communicate.
 We want to learn what it's like to work with you :)
 - Do I need to write tests? - not unless it helps you!
 We're just looking for "a working MVP that you could give the user access to to get their feedback"

-### NOTES

-- getting original column data and storing in state (or abstract away the data extraction)
-- using redux toolkit
-- better UI (buttons in cells etc.)
-- abstracting the functions out in separate modules and importing
-- some minor UI issues (empty formula unless the formula column button is clicked)
-- add a title for additional results columns